 Giving LVNV the benefit of all favorable inferences about its status as an assignee that can be drawn from this evidence, we conclude that the district court properly denied Ramsdale’s motion for summary judgment.

-What About Maryland?
+What About a Debt Buyer in Maryland?

 The decision in LVNV v.
 Ramsdale depends on the Colorado court rule governing summary judgments C.R.C.P.
 56(e) and as interpreted in Struble v.
 American Family Ins.
 Rule 56(e) requires documents referred to in an affidavit seeking summary judgment to be attached to the affidavit.
 Struble says that if documents are not attached, the court must ignore their substance.